CedricNtwari/money-transfer/README.md

 A button should appear to click: _Open Preview_ or _Open Browser_.

 To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.

+## FAQ

+If you have additional questions or need further assistance, please don't hesitate to contact our support team at ntwaricedric@gmail.com.

+Happy using the Money Transfer Financial Platform!